baigel2/baigelbytes/content/blog/wota3JesusChrist.md

 ## Love, the highest of all virtues.

-*“Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.
-“But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you”* - (Matthew 5:43–44)
+*“Ye have heard that it hath been said, Thou shalt love thy neighbour, and hate thine enemy.*

+*But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you” - (Matthew 5:43–44)*

 Nothing comes before Love.
 Nothing.
 Love is the highest, and sometimes the hardest of all virtues.
 Why was such an emphasis put on this, even to the extent of loving the very people who crucified Him?